Trump directs halt to payments to WHO during virus pandemic

 Asked Tuesday about the appropriateness of seeking to cut the WHO’s funding in the middle of a worldwide viral outbreak, Trump said the review would last 60 to 90 days.

 “This is an evaluation period, but in the meantime, we’re putting a hold on all funds going to World Health,” Trump said.
+He said the U.S. will continue to engage with the WHO in pursuit of “meaningful reforms.”

 Trump has also complained that other countries give substantially less than the U.S., singling out China.